 Rider University annually conducts a variety of prevention focused alcohol and drug education and awareness programs.
-These are coordinated by the University's full-time Alcohol/Drug and Sexual Assault Prevention Education Coordinator and supported by various offices throughout the University including the Student Health Center, Counseling Center, Residence Life, Student Affairs and Public Safety.
+These are coordinated by various University offices throughout the University including the Student Health Center, Counseling Center, Residence Life, Student Affairs and Public Safety.
 Topics covered during these programs include, among others, risk reduction techniques, alcohol poisoning awareness, alcohol use and abuse, intervention strategies, sober alternatives, Rider's alcohol, drug and Good Samaritan policies and New Jersey's Good Samaritan Law.
-Rider's University Drug and Alcohol Abuse Prevention Program can be accessed at the following web address: http://www.rider.edu/student-life/health-wellness/alcoholdrug-sexual-assault-prevention-education-program/annual-notification.

-- Summer orientation programming for new first year and transfer undergraduate students and their parents.
-Fall orientation programming for new first year and transfer undergraduate students. - All new first year and transfer undergraduate students must complete an online education program regarding alcohol, drugs and sexual assault.
-Failure to do so results in a hold on their ability to course select. - Presentations and programming in the residence halls, during freshman seminar, at Greek 101 programs and academic classes.
-Weekly wellness event tables in the dining hall. - Campus-wide events such as Octsoberfest, Rider Cash Cab, Alcohol Awareness Week, LaLaNoBooza, Student Health and Awareness Fair, and Safer Spring Break Awareness Event. - All new and returning Residence Life staff and Orientation Leaders are trained to raise awareness of student alcohol and/or drug issues, risk reduction strategies and Rider's alcohol and drug policies. - Students found in violation of Rider's alcohol or drug policies are required to attend an alcohol/drug education seminar and/or one-to-one consultation with Rider's Prevention Education Coordinator. - Rider's Employee Assistance Program, provided through Business Health Services, provides support and education regarding such issues as alcohol and drug use and abuse.
+- Summer orientation messaging for new first year and transfer undergraduate students and their parents.
+Fall orientation messaging for new first year and transfer undergraduate students. - All new first year and transfer undergraduate students must complete an online education program regarding alcohol, drugs and sexual assault.
+Failure to do so results in a hold on their ability to course select. - Presentations and programming in the residence halls, at Greek 101 programs and academic classes.
+Weekly wellness event tables in the dining hall. - All new and returning Residence Life staff and Orientation Leaders are trained to raise awareness of student alcohol and/or drug issues, risk reduction strategies and Rider's alcohol and drug policies. - Students found in violation of Rider's alcohol or drug policies are required to attend an alcohol/drug education seminar and/or one-to-one consultation. - Rider's Employee Assistance Program, provided through Business Health Services, provides support and education regarding such issues as alcohol and drug use and abuse.